-EPub or Mobi: Which is the Best eBook Format?
+EPub or Kindle: Which is the Best eBook Format?

 Most people don’t realize it, but eBooks are HTML (Hyper-text Markup Language), the same as web pages.
 Other than being compiled in a specific way, there is little difference between a web page and an eBook.
 They are both based on HTML.